View Dewayne Twidwell's Obituary on emissourian.com and share memories

 |

+He was preceded in death by his father, Donald Twidwell, and his stepfather, William Louzader.

+Dewayne is survived by his mother, Theresa Louzader; children, Lana Twidwell, Miah Twidwell and Maleah Twidwell; siblings, Louis Patrick Louzader, Billie Twidwell and Derek Louzader; other relatives and many friends.

-A visitation for Dewayne Twidwell, 47, will be Monday, Jan.
-20, from 10 a.m. to noon, at Nieburg-Vitt, Miller Funeral Home, Washington.
+Visitation will be held Monday, Jan.
+20, from 10 a.m. to noon at Nieburg-Vitt, Miller Funeral Home, Washington.